Italy

 Activity Note

-Walking up to 4 miles throughout the day with extended periods of standing during site visits; cobblestones and some uneven urban stone sidewalks.
-Elevator available in the Palazzo Pitti.
+Walking up to 4 miles total throughout the day with extended periods of standing during site visits; cobblestones and mostly level urban stone sidewalks and streets.
+Elevator available at the Uffizi.
+Walking and other free time activities according to personal choice.

 Breakfast: